 Hypertension in pregnancy may lead to premature birth and low birth weight or maternal mortality and morbidity.

 Therefore, women with hypertensive pregnancy disorders should seek advice from a doctor and follow the suggested care plan.
-(28) The plan usually includes prenatal counseling, scheduled clinical visits, on-time delivery, proper intrapartum monitoring and treatment, and postpartum checkups.
+(35)

 Can anxiety increase the chances of hypertension?